Call Now 24/7 - Free Consultation! 844-686-5397

 Nursing home abuse occurs when nursing home staff or other employees of a long-term care facility mistreat residents, causing them harm.

-According to the World Health Organization (WHO) one in six people 60 years and older have been abused in a community care setting over the last year, with two out of three living facility staff admitting to elder abuse.
+According to the World Health Organization (WHO), globally, one in six people 60 years and older has been abused in a community care setting over the last year, with two out of three living facility staff admitting to elder abuse.

 Since the COVID-19 pandemic, elder abuse rates have been on the rise, and as our population continues to age, placing more of these individuals into a nursing facility, those numbers are only expected to increase.